top of page

 coffin.jpg

-We had a few years on Waiheke Island where in the summer he could be found baking in the sun on Palm Beach or having deep discussions with friends over for the weekend or cooking Irish Soda Bread for lunch or rescuing his mum from the long drop toilet when the hole gave way beneath.
+We had a few years on Waiheke Island where in the summer he could be found baking in the sun on Palm Beach, having deep discussions with friends over for the weekend, cooking Irish Soda Bread for lunch, or rescuing his mum from the long drop toilet when the hole gave way beneath.
 A somewhat idyllic life.

-But life changes and we went our separate ways and he settled with his beloved Bevan on their beloved Rakiura.
+But life changes.
+We went our separate ways and he settled with his beloved Bevan on their beloved Rakiura.
 It was bittersweet that he spent his last couple of weeks in Chch where I was fortunate to keep him company and supply his daily hit of coffee.

 Moe mai, moe mai, moe mai ra e hoa!